nrfconnect/sdk-sidewalk/doc/migration_guide.rst

 Reasons for change
 ==================

-The samples' model was changed to allow users to easily:
+The new sample model allows users to easily:

 * Adopt new features from the Amazon Sidewalk and nRF Connect SDK.
 * Maintain samples codebase.